 Notice how this line has changed: you've replaced

-the word c-h-a-n-g-e-d with "altered" wherever it occurred
+the word c-h-a-n-g-e-d with "altered" wherever it occurred,

-after the cursor.
+after the initial position of the cursor.

 * AUTO SAVE